tquaile123/SpringFileMutation/README.md

 Build a Spring Boot 2+ Service using Maven that consumes a xml file and returns a response containing information about the individual entries in the bulk file.

 ## Information
 The xml file attatched is broken into individual sets of information identified by the `</>`tag.
+Assume this solution will be "production ready" and should contain propper logging and test coverage.

 The xpaths to build the responses can be found bellow :
-Policy Number -
+Policy Number - `//PersPolicy/OtherOrPriorPolicy[PolicyCd = 'Prior']/PolicyNumber`\
-Customer Name -
+Customer Name - `//InsuredOrPrincipal[InsuredOrPrincipalInfo/InsuredOrPrincipalRoleCd='Insured']/GeneralPartyInfo/NameInfo/CommlName/CommercialName`\
-Policy Type -
+Policy Type - \
-Total Premium -
+Total Premium - `//PersPolicy/CurrentTermAmt/Amt` \
-Vehicle Make -
+Vehicle Make - \
-Vehicle Model -
+Vehicle Model - \
-Vehicle Premium -
+Vehicle Premium - \
-Vehicle Collision Deductible -
+Vehicle Collision Deductible - \
-Driver Name -
+Driver Name -  \
-Driver Ahe -
+Driver Age - \

 ## Response Format